bulletmark/edir/README.md

 manually then all you need to do is rename `edir.py` as `edir` and make it executable somewhere in your path.

+Edir runs on pure Python.
+No 3rd party packages are required.

 ## Environment Variables

 ### EDIR_EDIT_COMMAND